Afghan voters defy attacks, delays to vote for president

 To protect voters and polling stations, tens of thousands of Afghan forces were deployed across 34 provinces.

-A senior defense ministry official said there were sporadic attacks but the election process was going well.

-About 9.6 million of Afghanistan’s 34 million people are registered to vote for one of the 14 candidates at around 5,000 polling centers that will be protected by some 100,000 Afghan forces with air support from U.S. forces.
+About 9.6 million of Afghanistan’s 34 million people are registered to vote at around 5,000 polling centers that will be protected by some 100,000 Afghan forces with air support from U.S. forces.

 “Bravado gets defined when one musters courage to cast their vote in Afghanistan,” said Roya Jahangir, a doctor based in the capital of Kabul.